DmitriLyalikov/pdt-extract/README.md

 ### Split Image at Apex
-Since the profile of a pendant drop has an axis of symmetry at the apex (lowest point of the profile), it simplifies extraction to split the image at this point.
+Since the profile of a pendant drop has an axis of symmetry at the apex (the lowest point of the profile), it simplifies extraction to split the image at this point.
 ```python
 # find apex point(s) and split image here
 final_image = split_profile(drop_profile)
 ```

-*Final Ouput of Profile Extraction*
+*Final Output of Profile Extraction*

 ![img_2.png](doc_imgs%2Fimg_2.png)